-The daughter of immigrants, a renowned Brazilian educator and a Fulbright scholar turned academic professor visual artist, Juliana always knew growing up in the Midwest that choosing a creative field would be both a blessing and a curse.
+The daughter of a renowned Brazilian educator and a Brazilian Fulbright scholar turned academic visual artist professor, Juliana always knew growing up in Illinois, USA that choosing a creative field would be both a blessing and a curse.
 Nurtured from a young age to believe in the transformative power of art, Juliana ended up succumbing to her fate and unable to shake the “I wanna make movies” bug - she moved across the ocean to be able to do just that.

 Since 2015 Juliana has worked extensively in television development for the German market.
 She’s a graduate of the Sorbonne in Paris, the American Academy of Dramatic Arts in New York City, and has an MA in Serial Storytelling from the ifs in Cologne (why yes, she speaks all those languages if you’re wondering).
 She’s a recipient of the prestigious VGF grant from the Bavaria Film Studios and an alumnus of the Racconti Script Lab two years in a row.

-Juliana is currently developing a feature film for Amazon Studios with Wiedemann & Berg (The Lives of Others), staffed on Season 2 of the hit Amazon Prime show Maxton Hall: the world between us, developing a rom com feature for Prime Video with KJ Entertainment and Studio Hamburg, and working on a limited series with prolific German director Christine Hartmann (Charité, Tatort).
+Juliana is currently developing a thriller feature film based on Greg Coonan’s novel “The Fat Finger”, a rom-com feature with KJ Entertainment and Letterbox Film Production (Bad Banks), and working on a heist series with prolific German director Christine Hartmann (Charité, Tatort).